-Wysa was noted for its ethical standards by researchers at Oxford Neuroscience, Ethics and Society Young People’s Advisory Group, Dept of Psychiatry, University of Oxford and the Wellcome Centre for Ethics & Humanities, University of Oxford in their balanced research articlea with the support and funding from the Wellcome Trust.
+Wysa was noted for its ethical standards by researchers at Oxford Neuroscience, Ethics and Society Young People’s Advisory Group, Dept of Psychiatry, University of Oxford and the Wellcome Centre for Ethics & Humanities, University of Oxford in their balanced research articlea .
+This study was done with support and funding from the Wellcome Trust.

 On Privacy & Confidentiality, the authors quote: